sjms00/aws-bootcamp-cruddur-2023/journal/week2.md

 ## HoneyComb

-When creating a new dataset in Honeycomb it will provide all these installation insturctions
+I executed this instructions to have a dataset in Honeycomb

 We'll add the following files to our `requirements.txt`